 Making the decision that we need to “follow through.”

-A decision to go beyond theory, and follow through with our lives and our possessions.
+A decision to go beyond theory, and follow through with our lives and

 I will tell you I cannot do it.